calogica/calogica.com/_posts/2018-05-10-confidence-intervals-sql.md

 As a result, exchange rates for weeks with lower overall sales volume have **higher implied sampling error** than weeks with high purchase volume.

 ## Proportions as a Beta distribution
-Empirically, a ratio like _exchange rate_ follows a $$beta$$ [distribution](https://stats.stackexchange.com/questions/47771/what-is-the-intuition-behind-beta-distribution){:target="_blank"}, which is often used to describe probabilities such as % heads in a roll of dice, or % clicked in an online [A/B testing](https://www.optimizely.com/optimization-glossary/ab-testing/){:target="_blank"} scenario.
+Empirically, a ratio like _exchange rate_ follows a $$beta$$ [distribution](https://stats.stackexchange.com/questions/47771/what-is-the-intuition-behind-beta-distribution){:target="_blank"}, which is often used to describe probabilities such as % heads in a coin toss, or % clicked in an online [A/B testing](https://www.optimizely.com/optimization-glossary/ab-testing/){:target="_blank"} scenario.
 We can think of the exchange rate as the probability of getting an exchange out all possible tries (sales).

 Using the canonical coin toss example, we can parameterize a $$beta$$ distribution using $\alpha$ and $\beta$, representing heads and tails, respectively.